In this Article

 - All of these combined together give the mucus a jelly-like texture.

-For many women, this clear jelly-like discharge is usually observed when they are in the third trimester of their pregnancy or even approaching a final couple of weeks of completing the term.
+For many women, this clear, jelly-like discharge is usually observed when they are in the third trimester of their pregnancy or even approaching the final couple of weeks of completing the term.

 As you begin approaching the due date, the body starts preparing for childbirth.
 Around the completion of 36 weeks or so, the mucus plug is discharged and it appears out of the vagina in the form of a similar discharge.
 It may come out gradually like jelly or completely all at once like a big blob, with a little blood on it.
+This mucous plug mixed with blood is known as ‘show’.
 There’s no reason to worry about it.

 When Does Vaginal Discharge Indicate an Infection?